 - Reading all templates form a whole tenant

-- Updating a whole tenant wiht the set of templates
+- Updating a whole tenant with the set of templates

 - both reading templates and applying them